Preserving Historic Masonry

 Water Washing

-Water Washing with Detergents
+Water Washing With Detergents

 Non-ionic detergents—which are not the same as soaps—are synthetic organic compounds that are especially effective in removing oily soil.
 (Examples of some of the numerous proprietary non-ionic detergents include Igepal by GAF, Tergitol by Union Carbide and Triton by Rohm & Haas.)
 Thus, the addition of a non-ionic detergent, or surfactant, to a low- or medium-pressure water wash can be a useful aid in the cleaning process.
 (A non-ionic detergent, unlike most household detergents, does not leave a solid, visible residue on the masonry.)
 Adding a non-ionic detergent and scrubbing with a natural bristle or synthetic bristle brush can facilitate cleaning textured or intricately carved masonry.
 This should be followed by a final water rinse.